FedHUG: Federated Heterogeneous Unsupervised Generalization for Remote Physiological Measurements: Related Work

-\textbf{Federated Learning} FL is a distributed training method where each client is trained locally without transmitting original data to the server. \citet{mcmahan2017communication} introduced the foundational work of FL and proposed the FedAvg, which averages the global model by aggregating the weights of all clients.
+FL is a distributed training method where each client is trained locally without transmitting original data to the server.
+McMahan et al. \cite{mcmahan2017communication} introduced the foundational work of FL and proposed FedAvg, which averages the global model by aggregating the weights of all clients.
 Since then, numerous variations of FL have been proposed to tackle challenges like data heterogeneity, communication efficiency, and scalability \cite{li2020federated, nguyen2022federated, chen2024fair}.

-Due to the privacy-preserving nature of FL, FL has gained attention in application fields \cite{sheller2020federated, rieke2020future, antunes2022federated}. \citet{liu2022federated} is the first to propose an FL rPPG method that dynamically adjusts server model weights based on the expected signal-to-noise ratio, while it still requires labeled data.
-Besides, \citet{van2020towards} first introduced federated unsupervised learning (FU), and subsequent studies \cite{zhang2023federated, zhuang2022divergence} aimed to improve the performance, while they relied on identical data distributions across all clients, and without considering generalization capabilities for different datasets.
+With the improvement of healthcare levels, a large volume of medical data containing sensitive personal information is being used for DL training \cite{hao2025towards, hu2024contactless}.
+In recent years, with the rise of attack methods \cite{seepers2017attacks, tang2025featurefool, tang2024query}, society has become increasingly aware of privacy protection \cite{li2020federated, yang2023pdassess}.
+Due to the privacy-preserving nature of FL, FL has gained attention in application fields \cite{sheller2020federated, rieke2020future, antunes2022federated}.
+Liu et al. \cite{liu2022federated} is the first to propose an FL rPPG method that dynamically adjusts server model weights based on the expected signal-to-noise ratio, while it still requires labeled data.
+Besides, Van Berlo, Saeed, and Ozcelebi \cite{van2020towards} first introduced federated unsupervised learning (FU), and subsequent studies \cite{zhang2023federated, zhuang2022divergence} aimed to improve the performance, while they relied on identical data distributions across all clients, and without considering generalization capabilities for different datasets.
 More recently, a novel protocol called FUDG \cite{pourpanah2024federated} has been introduced to utilize FL for extracting general representations from decentralized, unlabeled datasets.
 Unlike traditional FU, FUDG targets both non-IID data and the domain shift problem in unsupervised manner.